open-telemetry/oteps/text/0250-Composite_Samplers.md

 Each delegate sampler MUST be given a chance to participate in the sampling decision as described above and MUST see the same _parent_ state.
 The resulting sampling Decision does not depend on the order of the delegate samplers.

-### EachOf

-`EachOf` is a composite sampler which takes a non-empty list of Samplers (delegates) as the argument.
-The intention is to make `RECORD_AND_SAMPLE` decision if __each of__ the delegates decides to `RECORD_AND_SAMPLE`.

-Upon invocation of its `shouldSample` method, it MUST go through the whole list and invoke `shouldSample` method on each delegate sampler, passing the same arguments as received, and collecting the delegates' sampling Decisions.

-`EachOf` sampler MUST return a `SamplingResult` with the following elements.

-- If all of the delegate Decisions are `RECORD_AND_SAMPLE`, the composite sampler MUST return `RECORD_AND_SAMPLE` Decision as well.
-If any of the delegate Decisions is `DROP`, the composite sampler MUST return `DROP` Decision.
-Otherwise, if any of the delegate Decisions is `RECORD_ONLY`, the composite sampler MUST return `RECORD_ONLY` Decision.
-- If the resulting sampling Decision is `DROP`, the set of span `Attributes` to be added to the `Span` is empty.
-Otherwise, it is the union of the sets of `Attributes` as provided by the delegate samplers within their `SamplingResult`s.
-- The `Tracestate` to be used with the new `Span` is obtained by cumulatively applying all the potential modfications of the parent `Tracestate` by the delegate samplers.
-However, the `th` sub-key (the sampling rejection `THRESHOLD`) for the `ot` entry gets special handling as described below.

-If the final sampling Decision is `DROP` or `RECORD_ONLY`, the `th` entry MUST be removed.
-If the sampling Decision is `RECORD_AND_SAMPLE`, and there's no `th` entry in any of the `Tracestate` provided by the delegates, the `th` entry MUST be also removed.
-Otherwise, the resulting `Tracestate` MUST contain `th` entry with the `THRESHOLD` value being the maximum of all the `THRESHOLD` values as reported the delegates.

-Each delegate sampler MUST be given a chance to participate in the sampling decision as described above and MUST see the same _parent_ state.
-The resulting sampling Decision does not depend on the order of the delegate samplers.

 ### Conjunction

 `Conjunction` is a composite sampler which takes two Samplers (delegates) as the arguments.
 These delegate samplers will be hereby referenced as First and Second.
 This kind of composition forms conditional chaining of both samplers.